ossd-s23/al6862-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about me!

+### Interests

+I like to fold paper, dance, and eat desserts.

-### More Information
+### Favorites

-A place to include any other types of information that you'd like to include about yourself.
+My favorite movie is Black Swan.
+I like a lot of music, so I can't decide on a favorite.